-Figure 5.
-Equilibrium of nodes

-Referring to the original paper [7] for further details, in the sequel we detail only the simplest case of vertical loads by supplementing the original formulation with a simple example that can help the reader to grasp the details of the procedure, see e.g. Figs. 5, 6.
+Since the original paper [7] can be referred to for further details, in this paper, we detail only the simplest case of vertical loads by supplementing the original formulation with a simple example that will help the reader to grasp the details of the procedure (see Figures 5, 6).

-The set of nodes and related branches defines a network, from now on called thrust network, which is described by Nn nodes and Nb branches which connect couples of nodes.
+The set of nodes and the related branches define a specific network, from now on referred to as a thrust network, which is described by Nn nodes and Nb branches that connect specific pairs of nodes.
 The n-th node of the network is defined by its position (xn , yn , zn), in a 3D Cartesian reference system, where z is the vertical direction.

-The external force concentrated at each node is indicated by
+The external force concentrated at each node can be described as follows: